Amol-Soneji/My-Java-rep/README.md

 # My-Java-rep
-java repository of some stuff
+java repository of some small stuff.